4-Week TEFL Course in Chiang Mai, Thailand

 Do I need to do anything to prepare for the course?

-If you want to read about English teaching before the course, Learning Teaching by Jim Scrivener and The Practice of English Language Teaching by Jeremy Harmer are both good options.
-Again, this is optional, as you’ll learn all you need to know about the theory and practice of teaching on the course itself, but some trainees find it helpful to be familiar with some of the terms and concepts before starting the course.
+If you’d like some additional background reading, Learning Teaching by Jim Scrivener and The Practice of English Language Teaching by Jeremy Harmer are both good options.
+These aren’t required, but some trainees find it helpful to be familiar with a few terms and ideas before the course begins.

 What kind of job help and support is provided?

-In addition to the support offered by the partner centre, School of TEFL provides continued career guidance.
-Before, during, and after your course, we’re here to offer advice on CV preparation, job applications, interview strategies, and growing your TEFL career.
-You’re welcome to contact us by email or phone at any time for personalised support—we’re here to help whenever you need us.
+In addition to the support offered by the partner centre, School of TEFL provides continued guidance and career advice.
+Before, during, and after your course, we’re here to help with CV preparation, job applications, interview tips, and building your TEFL career.
+You’re always welcome to reach out by email or phone for personalised support – we’re here to help whenever you need us.

-What else can Via Lingua help with / provide?
+What else can SEE TEFL help with / provide?

 Teaching in Thailand